Lin Liguo: Biography

-Lin was born in 1945.
+Lin was born on 23 December 1945.
 He graduated from the elite Beijing No. 4 High School and later entered the Faculty of Physics at Peking University.
 He later became member of the Chinese Communist Party.

 Following the start of Cultural Revolution, he dropped out of the university and joined the People's Liberation Army Air Force in 1967.
 Lin was promoted to the deputy director of the Office of the Air Force Command in 1969, by the commander of PLAAF Wu Faxian.
-This was an important position and all crucial documents must pass through the hands of Lin.
+This was an important position, as all crucial documents were required to pass through Lin's hands.

-According to Wu Faxian testimony in the 1980 trial:
+According to Wu Faxian's testimony in the 1980 trial:

-"In fact, all the things the Air Force reported since July 6, 1970 were to Liguo.
-After all the things we had to deal with, was to listen to his orders."